- CS401 - Computer Architecture

 - CS413 - Digital Forensics

-413-3 Digital Forensics.
 Cybersecurity has become a ubiquitous concern well beyond finding solutions to post-mortem threat analysis.
 The course provides a broad overview of security objectives and will cover fundamentals in confidentiality, integrity, and availability.
 Lectures will offer a broad range of topics on digital forensics.
 Students will be trained for an investigation mindset.
 Contemporary tools and techniques for digital forensics and investigations are reviewed.
 Security for stationary and mobile platforms are foci of current course in both forensic and active modes.
 There will be multiple hands-on homework and laboratories as well as a practical project as an integral part of this course.
-Prerequisite: CS 410 or graduate standing.
+Prerequisite: CS 330 with a grade of C or better or graduate standing.

 - CS415 - Network Forensics

-415-3 Network Forensics.
 With the proliferation of wireless networks, security is at odds with privacy and integrity.
 The course provides a broad overview of security strategies for wireless networks.
 Topics will range from intrusion detection and network security protocols to collaborative computing.
 Contemporary tools and techniques for wireless network security are reviewed.
 A hands-on project will be an integral part of this course.
-Prerequisite: CS 410 or graduate standing.
+Prerequisite: CS 330 with a grade of C or better or graduate standing.

 - CS416 - Compiler Construction